Yoga has been providing amazing health benefits to those who practice for over 5,000 years

 But you’ll need a good mat to get started.

-From my experience and research, the best yoga mat brands are (in no particular order), Manduka, Gaiam, Liforme, and Lululemon.
+From my experience and research, the best yoga mat brands in 2019 are (in no particular order), Manduka, Gaiam, Liforme, and Lululemon.

 There are a lot of other companies that also make great yoga mats.
 But if you’re looking to find a great yoga mat, and looking for some of the best and most reputable names in the business, here’s where you can start.